silviostammler/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image1]

+The corresponding distribution of the validation set looks like follows:

+![alt text][image2]

+And the distribution of the test set:

+![alt text][image3]

+These distributions look very similar to each other.

 Example images of each traffic sign are also plotted in the Ipython notebook "./Traffic_Sign_Classifier.ipynb".

 ### Design and Test a Model Architecture